AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 different than just holding the data in memory, if you can hold in memory that's better.

-ramfs counts against the memory of your job or user session.
+ramfs counts against the memory of your job or user session, so your ``--mem`` value must be increased based on your storage space.

+See :doc:`../usage/localstorage` (which also covers ramfs).

 Other Aalto data storage locations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~